aeonSolutions/AeonLabs-Site-Logistics-Platform/Windows/Release/Construction Site Logistics Office/README.md

 ## Visual Studio
+This is the last revision of code , before covid19 happned.
+Is fully working and it has bugs.
+It also has implemnted automatic crash and diagnostics  dump to the cloud database server.
+This aloowed me to evaluated coding errors remotly even when times a construction worker , failed to mention it to me.

 The visual studio solution has 3 projects:
 - Construction Site Logistics Office : main program for office management of all activities
 - Construction Site Logistics Office Setup : setup wizard for the Construction Site Logistics Office